wazzupope/portfolio/README.md

 https://www.joshwcomeau.com/css/custom-css-reset/

 # To Do:
+background color black on root element is making it so that about section center can't be white - can we remove the root element black, or change specificity of about.css about-content-div class?

 useClickAway from react-use to close nav when clicking outside of that element Edit text content
 Move portfolio component up, between Home and About?